exemplar-codes/.github/profile/README.md

 🌈 Contribution guidelines - create issues, submit PRs.

-🍿 Fun facts - I don't remember syntax and other unnecessary nuances now.
+🍿 Fun fact - I don't remember syntax and other unnecessary nuances now.
 I look it up from this org.